 Lever Tissue Press

-The Lever Tissue Press is a modified garlic press.
-Dozens of domestic garlic presses were tested in our laboratory for dispersive efficiency, ease of cleaning and ruggedness of construction.
-The top performing press was then further enhanced by addition of a silicone rubber gasket to the bottom of the lever press piston.
-An extra "can" is also included to facilitate processing multiple samples.
+The Lever Tissue Press, a modified garlic press, enhanced by addition of a silicone-rubber gasket to the bottom of the lever press piston and the inclusion of an extra "can" to facilitate processing of multiple samples.

 Our Price : $0.00

-The incubation time needed for enzymatic tissue disaggregation is reduced and, because the size of tissue pieces are much smaller, diffusion of nutrients and gasses into the tissue mass is less limiting during the incubation period with digestive enzyme.
-This results in higher yields of viable cells. (see http://www.worthington-biochem.com/tissuedissociation/default.html) for an excellent review on the method of Enzymatic Disaggregation)
+Benefits: Incubation time needed for enzyme assisted tissue disaggregation is reduced and, because the much smaller size of tissue pieces, diffusion of nutrients and gasses into the tissue mass is optimized during the incubation period with digestive enzyme.
+This results in higher yields of viable cells.
+[See http://www.worthington-biochem.com/tissuedissociation/default.html) for an excellent review of the Method of Enzymatic Disaggregation].

 Retract the piston of the Lever Tissue Press from its stainless steel can.
-Add 1 to 10 g of fresh the tissue to the cavity of the stainless steel can and swing the piston into position.
-Grip the levers and force the piston down the press can or barrel.
-Dispersed material protruding from the bottom of the can is easily removed with the swipe of a single edge razor blade or scapel.
+Add 1 to 10 g of fresh tissue to the cavity of the stainless steel can and swing the piston into position.
+Grip the levers together, thus forcing the piston down the press can or barrel.
+The dispersed tissue protruding from the bottom of the can is removed with the swipe of a single edge razor blade or scapel.

-Note: Acceptible tissue is soft, relatively non-fibrous and has high water content.
-Examples are muscle, brain, liver, plant fruits, some plant roots and tubers.
-If the tissue is partially fibrous, fatty or covered with a tough membrane, first manually trim off the tough or fatty parts.
+Note: Tissue must be "soft", relatively non-fibrous and have high water content.
+Acceptible examples are muscle, brain, liver, plant fruits, some plant roots and tubers.
+If the tissue is fatty or partially fibrous manually trim off the tough or fatty parts before pressing.
 Fibrous tissue will interfere with the passage of the soft tissue through the press and lower the yield of dispersed cell material.
-Skin, hide, connective tissue, plant stems, wood and dried tissues cannot be processed.
+Unacceptible tissues are skin, hide, connective tissue, woody or fibrous plant stems, many mature seeds and all dried tissues.